 The only prayer that is unique to Shavu’ot is a long alphabetical poem called Akdamut that describes God’s revelation.
 The poem is read after the Kohen is called to the Torah on the first day of Shavu’ot.

 Some synagogues read The Book of Ruth on Shavu’ot, in part because the setting is in the land of Judah at the beginning of the summer harvest; in part because Ruth, a Moabite woman, chooses to set her destiny with the Jewish people and the God of Israel; partly because Ruth is the great-grandmother of King David.
 Ruth’s choice of Judaism reminds us of our ongoing obligation to renew our covenantal relation with God.
 God chose our ancestors at Sinai; we need to choose God daily by observing the terms of the covenant, the Mitzvot.
 The connection between Ruth and King David further emphasizes the messianic theme of Shavu’ot, by reminding us that the spiritual redemption of our people will be inaugurated by a messianic figure, who according to tradition, will be a descendent of King David and of Ruth.

 Finally, in keeping with the sweet traditions of Shavu’ot, the Kiddush on both days of Shavu’ot will feature Ice Cream Sundaes.
-We invite you to bring your children to services, especially on the first day of Shavu’ot, Sunday May 27th when we will hear testimony from some of the participants in this year’s March of the Living.
-On Monday, May 28th, in addition to the Yizkor service at 10:45 am, we will also dedicate the Memorial Plaques that have been added to our Memorial boards since last Shavu’ot.
+We invite you to bring your children to services, especially on the first day of Shavu’ot, Wednesday June 4th.
+On Thursday, June 5th, in addition to the Yizkor service at 10:45 am, we will also dedicate the Memorial Plaques that have been added to our Memorial boards since last Shavu’ot.